jeremehancock/BashScripts/README.md

       * [clone-github-repos.php](#esotericclone-github-reposphp) - Downloads all of a user's/org's GitHub repositories.
    * [License](#license) - Creative Commons v4.0 International
    * [About The Author](#about-the-author)

+## bash_profile

+Ties many of the BashScripts together for a super powerful system.

 ## bash_rc.aliases